btwitravi/Uber-Pickup-Analysis-/README.md

 ---

-⭐ *An Exploratory Data Analysis (EDA) project on Uber pickups — uncovering ride-demand patterns across New York City using Python and Jupyter Notebook.*
+⭐ An end-to-end data analysis project on Uber pickups — uncovering ride-demand patterns across New York City using Python for EDA, Excel for data cleaning, and Power BI for interactive visualization.

 ---